Water: Total Coliform Rule

 - Revised Total Coliform Rule – Final Rule

-- Proposed Assessments and Corrective Actions Manual, Draft
+- Assessments and Corrective Actions Manual, Interim Final

 - Rule Making History

 The 1996 amendments to the Safe Drinking Water Act [Section 1412(b) (9)] require the Administrator to review and revise, as appropriate, each national primary drinking water regulation not less often than every 6 years.
 EPA published its decision to revise the TCR in July 2003 as part of its National Primary Drinking Water Regulation (NPDWR) Review its decision to revise the TCR in July 2003.
 EPA published the final rule revisions to the 1989 TCR in the Federal Register February 13, 2013.